 Do you ever get frustrated with zits that just won’t quit?

-And yet, despite trying every ‘hack’ to get rid of oily skin under the sun, they only seem to provide temporary solutions that lead to more problems down the line.
+Have you tried every ‘hack’ to get rid of oily skin under the sun?
+Yet despite providing temporary solutions, they tend to lead to more problems down the line?

-- Are you stressed?
-This can causes a surge in hormones like cortisol and testosterone, which stimulates oil production.
+- are you stressed?
+This can cause a surge in hormones like cortisol and testosterone, which stimulates oil production.

-Any of the above can rob your skin of that much needed moisture, causing it to produce a surge of oil to compensate for what’s lacking.
-Incorrect use of products can also strip your skin, causing it to go into “protection” mode – making it produce excess oil.
+Any of the above can rob your skin of that much-needed moisture, causing it to produce a surge of oil to compensate for what’s lacking.

 How to know if your skin is oily

-- Your skin’s texture is uneven and it feels thick and coarse
+- the skin’s texture is uneven and it feels thick and coarse

-- You’re prone to bothersome blackheads, especially on the T Zone
+- you are more prone to bothersome blackheads, especially on the T Zone

-- Your pores are visibly enlarged, especially on your nose, chin, and forehead
+- the pores are visibly enlarged, especially on your nose, chin, and forehead

-- You’re used to getting daily shine, especially at midday, when your oily skin is at its peak
+- you are used to getting daily shine, especially at midday, when your oily skin is at its peak

-Really, I could list dozens more.
-I typically find with this skin type that different people suffer from different conditions – whether that’s oily shine, large pores, or acne.
-It all depends on the amount of oil your skin is producing, the health of your acid mantle and barrier function and the bacteria residing on the skin
+We typically find with this skin type, that different people suffer from different conditions – whether that’s oily shine, large pores, pimples, papules, pustules or acne inflammation – it all depends on the amount of oil your skin is producing, the health of your acid mantle and barrier function and the bacteria residing on the skin

 Whilst many causes of oily skin are outside our control, factors within our control include the products we choose and how we use them.

-I notice a tendency for many of my clients to over-treat their skin, or use astringent products in a bid to stop the oil.
-This is the wrong approach, because excessive stimulation will strip and irritate the skin; it becomes unbalanced, and the skin’s natural protection mechanism responds by producing more oil.
+We notice a tendency for many of our clients to over-treat their skin or use astringent products in a bid to stop the oil.
+As discussed previously this is the wrong approach, because excessive stimulation will strip and irritate your skin; it becomes unbalanced, and your skin’s natural protection mechanism responds by typically producing more oil.

-And the really great thing is that it’s not all bad news.
+And the really great thing – it’s not all bad news.
 Your genetic tendency towards larger oil glands and that higher-than-normal oil production helps to keep your skin well-moisturised, warding off premature ageing, so you get to stay looking younger for longer – now who can complain about that?